timfox456/R-course/davies_outline.md

  * Interactive tools in `ggvis`

 ## Chapter 25: Defining Colors and Plotting in Higher Dimensions
- * Represnting and Using Color
+ * Representing and Using Color
    - Red-Green-Blue Hexadecimal Color Codes
-   - Built-in Pallettes
+   - Built-in Palettes
    - Custom Palettes
    - Using Color Palettes to Index a Continuum
    - Including a Color Legend